bluescan/tacent/README.md

 Tacent is divided into a number of separate modules.
 Each module is a collection of related source files.
 Some modules depend on others.

 * __Foundation__
 The base set of classes, functions, and types.
-Includes container types (lists, arrays, priority queue, map/dictionary, ring buffer), a fast memory pool, big integer types, bitfields, units, a string class.
+Includes container types (lists, arrays, priority queue, map/dictionary, ring buffer), a fast memory pool, big integer types, bitfields, units, a string class, UTF conversion functions.
 Depends on nothing but platform libs.

 * __Math__
 Vectors, matrices, quaternions, projections, linear algebra, hash functions, random number generation, splines, analytic functions, geometric primitives, mathematical constants, and colour space conversions.
 Depends on Foundation.